Key Takeaways

 You can use these tools to allocate spendings between your departments and cost centers with chargebacks and showbacks.
 Doing so will improve the spending culture across your organization, which is effective for reducing cloud bills.

 Monitoring and controlling cloud spend can be overwhelming, considering hundreds of metrics.
-However, you can free up your team’s time by introducing automation tools that will notify you about the deviations from expected performance (normal states).
+You can free up your team’s time by introducing automation tools that will notify you about the deviations from expected performance (normal states).

 Imagine that one of your departments spends almost half of its monthly resources during the first week.
 Well, correctly configured alerts can help you take corrective actions immediately instead of waiting for the provider’s bill.

 Eliminating unused instances is one of the most cost-effective cloud cost optimization strategies.
-But before considering what to dispose of, organizations need to define rules for the “unused” resources based on several utilization parameters.
-They include:
+But before considering what to dispose of, organizations need to define rules for the “unused” resources based on several utilization parameters:

 After you define policies based on these metrics, we recommend looking for the following instances: